 Organizational Leadership Graduate Programs

 Organizational leadership is a style of management that aims to balance the needs of team members with the success of the whole.
-Using organizational leadership theories, you could make strategic decisions to lead a company to success.
-Or you could work to create a positive office environment and empower the individual.
+Organizational leadership theories are used to make strategic decisions to lead a company to success.
+Or work to create a positive office environment and empower the individual.

 Risk management uses statistics, processes, and standards to make and guide decisions.
-As such, in a risk management graduate program, you might learn things like data analysis and assessment techniques.
-You could also study frameworks for analysis, compliance, and general decision-making.
-Learn more about Risk Management Graudate Programs.
+As such, Risk Management Graudate Programs teach data analysis and assessment techniques.
+You could also explore frameworks for analysis, compliance, and general decision-making.
+Contact schools for a full course list.

 Example topics covered in organizational leadership courses may include the following.